SRombautsU/UE5PlasticPluginDev/README.md

 # UE5PlasticPluginDev

-Development project for the [Plastic SCM Unreal Engine Source Control Provider Plugin](https://github.com/PlasticSCM/UE4PlasticPlugin/)
+Development environment for the [Unity Version Control (formerly Plastic SCM) provider plugin for Unreal Engine](https://github.com/PlasticSCM/UEPlasticPlugin/)

 Based on the standard ThirdPerson Blueprint template of UE 5.0, with C++ code added by the Wizard.